hirrolot/hirrolot.github.io/content/why-static-languages-suffer-from-complexity.md

 </li>
 <li>

-[**Rust**] [Typenum] is yet another popular type-level library: it allows performing integral calculations at compile-time, by encoding integers as generics [^recall-generics-correspondence].
+[**Rust**] [Typenum] is yet another popular type-level library: it performs integral calculations at compile-time, by encoding integers as generics [^recall-generics-correspondence].
 By doing this, the part of the language responsible for integers finds its counterpart in the statics, thereby introducing even more biformity [^const-generics].
 We cannot just parameterise some type with `(2 + 2) * 5`, we have to write something like `<<P2 as Add<P2>>::Output as Mul<P5>>::Output`!
 The best thing you could do is to write a macro that does the dirty job for you, but it would only be syntax sugar -- you would anyway see hordes of compile-time errors with the aforementioned traits.

 [Typenum]: https://docs.rs/typenum/latest/typenum/